 What is the theme behind Pokémon Go?
 It is an augmented reality game app that pushes people to walk around and capture virtual Pokémons (cartoons).
 Interesting as it sounds, games that boost mental engagement pair strategy with an exciting theme to retain and extend the player’s interest in the game.

 It is this suspense of how the game unfolds that brings players back to the table.
 A tabletop card game like rummy itself has variations such as gin rummy, Indian rummy, 13-card rummy, and Oklahoma rummy, which encourages players to test their skills and experience moments in the game that are both exciting and memorable.

 When was the last time you heard a millennial child say that games are their favorite gift?
 In this digital era of smartphones and tablets, social engagement and participation have radically changed.
 So much so that what used to be played after assembling at a friend’s house is now done at home, glued to one’s screen.

 Thankfully, this notion is changing and tabletop games have begun to fill this void in interpersonal engagement.
 This is one of the most important reasons for their comeback.
 Gamers today crave the presence of other real individuals who share a common passion.
 Tabletop games offer the best of both worlds.

-With online platforms, a player can not only play but interact and engage in conversations with real people in real time.
-Online chess websites have ‘chat rooms’ where members can hold discussions, analyse games, or observe other players’ moves as an audience, thus forming a virtual club.
+With online platforms, a player can not only play but interact and engage in conversations with real people in real-time.
+Online chess websites have ‘chat rooms’ where members can hold discussions, analyze games, or observe other players’ moves as an audience, thus forming a virtual club.
 It is this very nature of tabletop games that are attracting players back.

 More and more people are turning to human-centric games, whose growth is fuelled by the passion of new players who are taking them up as a hobby, an after-work stress-buster, or simply as an outlet to improve their creativity and mental skills.